 Dr. Martin Grumet, co-founder of the Rutgers Stem Cell Research Center and a professor at Rutgers University, is recognized as a leading researcher in brain development and spinal cord injury (SCI) repair.

-Dr. Grumet has purified and cloned several adhesion proteins.
-In studies of cell surface receptors that mediate cell interactions in the nervous system, he isolated the first heterophilic cell adhesion molecule (CAM) that mediates interactions between neurons and glia, first called Ng-CAM, now known as L1.
-He discovered a related CAM in the L1 family called Nr-CAM and elucidated their interaction with proteoglycans, which inhibit adhesion and cell signalling.
+Dr. Grumet has purified and cloned several cell adhesion molecules including the first heterophilic cell adhesion molecule (CAM) that mediates interactions between neurons and glia, first called Ng-CAM, now known more widely as L1.
+He discovered a related CAM in the L1 family called Nr-CAM and elucidated the interactions of these CAMs with proteoglycans, which inhibit adhesion and cell signalling.
 These CAMs play critical roles in nerve development and brain function and have been implicated in human diseases such as X-linked hydrocephalus and addiction.
-Dr. Grumet’s work has also applied expertise in cell adhesion to problems in brain tumor biology multiple sclerosis and spinal cord injury research.
+Dr. Grumet has also applied his expertise in cell adhesion and extracellular matrix proteins to problems in brain tumor biology, multiple sclerosis and spinal cord injury (SCI) research.